tytydraco/yessleep/out/Does_anyone_here_know_a_connection_between_demonology_and_a_painting_called_My_Last_Red_Cradle.md

 \--------

-Dad was right, though; the experience was an absolute slog.
+Dad was right; the experience was an absolute slog.
 Excluding the aforementioned miracle painting, of course.

 When my eyes were pointed in its direction, regardless of distance, the pain lessened.
 I wasn’t even consciously looking at it in the beginning.
-Instead, unexpected relief magnetized my body, guiding me right to it.
+Instead, unexpected relief magnetized my body, guiding me through the labyrinthine halls until I found myself right in front of it, basking in the intoxication of relief.

-Transfixed, I stood motionless in front of the unassuming watercolor.
-It was a small squared frame - each side only a half a foot long.
+Transfixed, I stood motionless.
+It was a small, square watercolor - each side only a half a foot long.
+Unassuming to everyone but me.

 I couldn’t tell precisely what the composition depicted.
 The canvas was a maelstrom of color - a surface completely consumed by a veritable tempest of animated pigment.
 I couldn't believe the eroded wooden frame was able to hold the vast, cyclonic energy contained within.
 At any moment, it felt like the piece’s color could rupture its meager cage and explode out into the surrounding museum, swallowing its patrons in a rushing wave of indigo and crimson.